 Note: ETL solutions are sometimes referred to interchangeable as ELT.
 This type of software is incredibly similar, though it changes the order of extract, transform, and load to extract, load, and transform.

-There are several benefits to using an ETL software at your business.
+There are several benefits to using ETL tools at your business.
 Learn some of the best advantages now:

 Manual data migration is incredibly time consuming.
 Automated data migration is possible with ETL software’s batch processing tools.
 Thanks to a wide variety of data connectors, data can be pulled from compatible software for: